More Complicated Than Ever: Inside Les Moonves & Julie Chen's Marriage

 Evan Agostini/Getty Images

 She anchored CBS Morning News and was the news reader on The Early Show (now CBS This Morning) from 1999 until 2002.
 Network boss Les Moonves was still married—albeit separated, according to the official narrative—when they started dating.
-Nancy Moonves filed for divorce in 2003 after almost 25 years of marriage, citing irreconcilable differences and seeking 50 percent of his assets, a week after he signed his five-year deal to become CEO and chairman of CBS.
+Nancy Moonves filed for divorce in 2003 after almost 25 years of marriage, citing irreconcilable differences and seeking 50 percent of his assets, a week after he signed a five-year deal to become CEO and chairman of CBS.

 "Neither I nor our children have watched it in years," Nancy told the New York Daily News in June 2004.
 "I don't want to see [Chen].
 It's not healthy for me or my kids."
 She continued, "I knew our marriage would end eventually.
 But the way it happened was not correct, it was not moral."